dangerzig/tipitaka/README.md

     corrected.

-There is no universal script for Pali; traditionally each Buddhist country ususes its own script to write Pali phoneticaly.
+There is no universal script for Pali; traditionally each Buddhist country ususes its own script to write Pali phonetically.
 This package uses the Roman script and the diacritical system developed by the PTS.
 However, note that the Pali alphabet does NOT follow the alphabetical ordering of English or other Roman-script languages.
 For this reason,